 A capital improvement is a tangible asset or project estimated to cost over \$25,000 and to have, or to extend, five or more years of useful life.
-For budgeting purposes, any asset or project representing 25% of a department's operating budget will be considered a capital improvement.
+For budgeting purposes, any asset or project with a useful life of five or more years representing 25% or more of a department's operating budget will be considered a capital improvement regardless of its cost.
 These include: